 MARGUERITE dar BOGGIA

 The first time I encountered someone who had a Near Death Experience was when I was eighteen years of age.
-Previous to this period I had an experience with my divine Soul.
 Gladys and I were students at a dress designing school.
 While she was out of her body, she said that her husband was about to place her in an insane asylum!
 She saw all of her incarnations going even back to a FISH.
 She could feel the fins in her nostril.
 She said it was unpleasant to have to drag out the entity that was in her body.

 The next NDE I had was with my first husband.
 A group of us Rosicrucian members were having coffee in the cafeteria.
 He told us that when he was 19 years of age in the Italian air force, while out of the body, he was ordered by his guide to play an instrument.
 There was no such instrument of that kind on earth.
 The closest to it would be an organ.
 He indicated to his guide that he was not a musician.
 The guide commanded him to PLAY.
 To his surprise he could play!
 While returning to his body, he saw many of his past incarnations.
 In Greece he saw a statue which he knew was himself.
 Later he learned that it was the statue of the King of Sparta.
 Persia was about to attack Greece.
 He and his men were guarding a path to prevent the entrance of the Persian soldiers.
 A 'Judas' told the Persians how to enter through the rear.
 He and his men were slaughtered.
 In almost all of his incarnations he was a warrior, a general, a leader of men in battle.
 In one incarnation he was in the court of King Louis IV.
 In his last incarnation he was one of the generals of Napoleon.
 Later, he learned he was General Joachim Murat.

 He was out of the body for twenty days.
 A telegram was sent to his parents saying that he had 'died'.
-When he returned to his body, his Soul told him "NO MORE WAR"!
+When he returned to his body, his Soul told him "NO MORE WARS"!
 He was told that while out of his body, his physical body was attacking the nurses.

 His body was very weak.
 After a little while he was able to re-cooperate in his home.
 That was when he wrote his first adventure novel in Italian.
 When he returned to the United States he serialized it for radio for the Italian audience in New York City.